rohith1311/memory-game/README.md

 # memory-game
-There are 4 blocks , the system randomly blinks a block , we have to remember the blocks blinked by system and have to click that blocks in order
+There are 4 blocks , the system randomly flashes a block , we have to remember the blocks flashed by the system and have to click that blocks in order.